Last updated: 20 October 2023

-I’ve developed my investing approach after years of learning about the stock market and experiencing what actually works for me.
+I have developed my investing approach after 25-plus years of learning about the stock market and experiencing what actually works for me.

 Though I do tweak my philosophy from time to time, my stock-picking approach has five core foundations.

-Admittedly some points are more clear-cut than others, so occasionally a lot of subjectivity, experience and instinct can come into play.
+Admittedly some points are more clear-cut than others, so occasionally a lot of subjectivity, experience and instinct comes into play.
 Nevertheless, I believe keeping to a checklist can help me deliver reasonable returns and become a more informed investor.

 Somebody once said accounting is the language of business and it’s the numbers — not the chairman’s statement — that often tells me whether a business is really good or bad.
 This is what I look for in the figures:

 a.
-Clarity: Complex accounts equal a complex business and much more likely to harbour nasty surprises in my view.
-Textbook no-go areas for me include banks and those funny Lloyds insurers, and basically I’d avoid anything where the bookkeeping is not clear.
+Clarity: Complex accounts equal a complex business and are much more likely to harbour nasty surprises.
+Standard no-go areas for me include banks and those funny Lloyds insurers, and I avoid anything where the bookkeeping is not clear.

 b.
-Low/no borrowings: I do not want companies that are dependent on their bank manager.
-I always ensure my investments have manageable borrowings, or ideally, no debt whatsoever.
+Low/no borrowings: I do not want companies that are dependent on the kindness of bank managers.
+I always ensure my investments have manageable borrowings or, ideally, no debt whatsoever.

 c.
-Low/no pension issues: I view final-salary schemes as potential timebombs.
+Low/no pension issues: I see final-salary schemes as potential timebombs.
 Nobody really knows the exact level of future contributions they require and I prefer to back companies without any pension obligations whatsoever.
 (How To Evaluate Pension Deficits has further details).

 d.
 Solid cash flow: Businesses must generate cash to survive and the very best ones generally drown in the stuff.
 I want to see my investments report profits backed up by cash flow, with manageable amounts diverted into working capital and capital expenditure.